 The president of the European Commission, Von der Leyen, puts the environment first by presenting maxi-investment projects for a green Europe, with the aim of making it become the world leader in innovation.
 There is talk of the Carbon Border Adjustment Tax, a unilateral import duty for all international products not manufactured according to the strict environmental standards of Europe.

 It is the so-called green protectionism to defend European companies from rising costs and from losing competitiveness.
 Green tariffs on European borders against the rest of the world can in fact trigger retaliation.

-It also does not seem to convince the idea of a European cloud, not to give the data of half a billion citizens to Amazon or Microsoft.
-The European Open Science Cloud, currently only for researchers, wants to be open to the rest of the economy to have a trusted space for citizens’ data.
+Moreover, the focus is on valorising The European Open Science Cloud, currently only for researchers, wants to be open to the rest of the economy to have a trusted space for citizens’ data.

 Reflecting on the meaning of European citizenship means reflecting on the continuation or otherwise of the link between citizenship and the nation-state, between citizenship and nationality.
 If, on the one hand, European citizenship ‘crosses’ borders, ending the Italian-foreigner dichotomy for EU citizens, on the other hand, it has not divested itself of state nationalities.
 Although national citizenship is not based on a static definition either, to a large extent the rights and duties of European citizens are still a ‘work in progress’.
 From what we have seen, European citizens can already today move and live in the EU, enjoy the principle of equal treatment, participate actively in political life in numerous ways, enjoy consular protection, and contribute to the formulation of European policies.